StarManTheGamer/poly-newdocs/docs/objects/game/Environment.md

 {{ notnewable() }}

-:polytoria-Environment: Environment is the primary object intended for storing active objects in the game.
+:polytoria-Environment: Environment is the primary object intended for storing active objects in the place.

 {{ inherits("Instance") }}